NetLogo/GoGo-HID-Extension/README.md

 #### read-all
 `gogo:read-all`

-Reports all data available from the board, in raw-list form.
+Reports all data available from the board, in a raw-list form useful for debugging.

 #### send-bytes
 `gogo:send-bytes _list-of-bytes_`

-check argument
+Sends a list of bytes to the GoGo board.
+Useful for debugging or for testing any new or future functionality that is added to the GoGo board with new firmware updates.